 Once the wheels were off I grabbed the air ratchet and made quick work of the remaining wheel-well.
 Once the car was nice and symmetrical having the entire front end off I jumped in to see what I could start removing.
 I took a look at the exhaust.
 Would you believe there was a C-Clamp holding the exhaust pipe in place?
 I took a picture just in case you didn’t believe me.
 I’m not sure if you’ve ever wrestled with an old exhaust system, but brother let me tell you this.
 It doesn’t go gently into the night.

 After taking a break I remembered with great enthusiasm that I own air tools, more specifically a cut off wheel.
 There is no better feeling that can be had in a garage other than cutting things to pieces.
+Alright, repairing the garage door feels almost the same nice (Insta Garage Doors of Riverside County know their job).
 Real things, manly metal things, shredded by the power within my own hands.
 Okay, back off the rule the world power tools version, but it really is alot of fun.
 After decimating the driver side exhaust the passenger side decided to stand up to me and put up quite the fight.
 After a few cut off wheels being exchange, I ended up victorious.
 Exhaust system removed.

 Now that the easy stuff was done I jumped on the creeper to check out the underbelly of this beast.
 From the looks of it, the entire floor pan has been cut out and replace, the midsection of the frame is rusted through and will need patched, there is tons of body rust, and most all of the body mounts/seals look to be original.